Work Outside, Build Community, and Learn About Southwest Conservation.

 Crew Life: What to Expect

-The YCC is a residential program, meaning once crew members arrive, the crew is expected to remain together during the entire duration of the 7-week session.
+The YCC is a residential program, meaning once crew members arrive, the crew is expected to remain together during the entire duration of the 6-week session.
 Crews and their leaders will live and work together in a community living space 24/7, as well as cook and share meals in a community setting.
 Each crew member will be provided their own 2-person tent for the season and may sometimes have cabins available.
-During the session, Basecamp will host two Rendezvous, events where all our groups come off the road to resupply and recount their experiences in a lively gathering.
-This is a good time for friends and family to visit crew members and to celebrate their hard work.

 After a day of work, crew members will spend evenings at either their remote field camps or our Basecamp where they will have opportunities for leadership roles, play games on the field, and reflect on their day around a campfire.
-Weekend activities will include more typical trek elements, like rock climbing, exploring slot canyons, hiking, backpacking, mountain biking and learning about the native arts and cultures of the Southwest.
+Weekend activities will include activities like rock climbing, exploring slot canyons, hiking, backpacking, mountain biking and learning about the arts and cultures of the Southwest.

 Who is Eligible?